 The updated base case Mineral Resource Estimate equates to a 60% increase in the Measured and Indicated Resource tonnage and a 48% increase in the Inferred Resource tonnage versus the base case 2012 Mineral Resource Estimate, which formed the basis for the 2015 Pre-Feasibility study.
 The Mineral Resource is open at depth.
-The combined Measured and Indicated Mineral Resource Estimate, totalling 21 Mt grading 1.41% TREO, will form the basis of the updated mine plan for the ongoing Feasibility Study, which will evaluate a bulk tonnage, open pit mining operation focused on broad zones of near surface and outcropping rare earths mineralisation.
-The updated resource supersedes the 2012 Mineral Resource Estimate, and therefore renders the mining and economic information in the 2015 Pre-Feasibility study obsolete.
-Updated mining and economic information will be generated as part of the ongoing Feasibility Study based on the new resource.
+The combined Measured and Indicated Mineral Resource Estimate, totalling 21 Mt grading 1.41% TREO, has formed the basis of the updated mine plan for the ongoing Feasibility Study, which will evaluate a bulk tonnage, open pit mining operation focused on broad zones of near surface and outcropping rare earths mineralisation.
+The updated resource supersedes the 2012 Mineral Resource Estimate, and therefore renders the mining and economic information in the 2015 Pre-Feasibility Study based on the new resource.